How to take control your finances before, during and after Christmas.

 Although this is an effective method of saving, it can be quite stressful.
 Opening a Christmas savings account would allow more time to save and would release the pressure of saving at the last minute.

-There are certain steps to follow when it comes to having successful saving habits.
+There are certain steps to follow when having successful saving habits.
 Knowing how much money you need is essential.
 This is the first step so you know what to work towards.
 Implementing a clear savings plan will help you track your saving progress.

 Regularly review your savings and the progress you are making.
 In doing so, you’ll be able to track your progress and identify any problems that may arise.
-Tracking progress throughout the year will be useful when it comes to Christmas as you’ll know how much you have saved.
+Tracking progress throughout the year will be useful during Christmas as you’ll know how much you have saved.

 Have a specific time frame for completing your savings goal.
 Having a deadline will motivate you to actively focus on saving.
 The timeline set for a Christmas savings account is one year.
 A set timeline will encourage you to save incrementally.